AVMf/avmf/README.md

 java -cp target/avmf-1.0-jar-with-dependencies.jar org.avmframework.examples.StringOptimization
 ``

 In each of these examples, the AVM is configured to use "Iterated Pattern Search", as initially described by Korel (1990).
-To use "Geometric" or "Lattice" search instead, as defined by Kempka et al. (2015), provide the option "GeometricSearch" or "LatticeSearch" to one of the above commands as follows:
+To use "Geometric" or "Lattice" search instead, as defined by Kempka et al. (2015), provide the option `GeometricSearch` or `LatticeSearch` to one of the above commands as follows:

 ``
 java -cp target/avmf-1.0-jar-with-dependencies.jar org.avmframework.examples.AllZeros GeometricSearch